Islamic Marriage and Divorce

 Highlights of Islamic Divorce

 Many individuals believe that an Islamic husband can utter the word "talaq" three times on one occasion and this leads to an Islamic Divorce.
-This triple pronouncement of this word was studied by several scholars and the following points were deduced.
+This triple pronouncement of this word was studied by several scholars and the following points were established -

 • Islam, as a religion, strongly denounces divorce

-• During the marital life, if there are difficulties between the husband and wife that they fail to resolve themselves, each spouse is free to appoint a conciliator or arbitrator to find a solution
+• During the marital life, if there are difficulties between the husband and wife, which they fail to resolve on their own, each spouse is free to appoint a conciliator or arbitrator to find a solution.

 • Bangladesh